vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 > **[&tau;<sub>F</sub>{m} (&tau;<sub>N</sub>{~m}){t}]**

-For boolean behaviors like Sub-dividable d or Whole ~d, the absence of ~d would imply d but should be explicitly included for clarity.
+For boolean behaviors like Divisible d or Whole ~d, the absence of ~d would imply d but should be explicitly included for clarity.

 Some behaviors, like Transferable t are implicit for certain token bases.
 A fungible token, for example, implicitly is Transferable so the taxonomy does not require it to be included for tooling or the template  but again should be explicitly included for clarity: &tau;<sub>F</sub> = &tau;<sub>F</sub>{t}.